leadedge/Spout2/SPOUTSDK/BUILD-EXAMPLES.md

        Webcam
  </pre>

-Each example folder contains "main.cpp", "ofApp.cpp" and "ofApp.h".
-Copy these three files from the example of interest to "ofSpoutExample\src\".
+Each example folder contains "main.cpp", "ofApp.cpp" and "ofApp.h".\
+Use "CopySource.bat" to copy these three files from the example of interest to "ofSpoutExample\src\".
 "Rebuild" the ofSpoutExample project.
 All builds result in "ofSpoutExample.exe".
 Rename it as required.

 ## MSBuild